 Becker’s thesis is: we have little awareness that our physical selves will die, that it is inevitable.
 As a result, to compensate for our fear of death, we strive to build a conceptual self that will be eternal.
 We implement, as Becker calls them, “immortality projects”.
-These projects allow our conceptual self to survive our physical death, to extend our self far beyond.
+These projects allow our conceptual self to survive our physical death, to extend ourselves far beyond.

-Whether it leads to the mastery of an art, the conquest of a new land, the accumulation of wealth or the spawning of a lineage whose name will continue from one generation to another, the meaning of our whole life is determined by this innate desire to never truly die.
+Whether it leads to the mastery of an art, the conquest of a new land, the accumulation of wealth, or the spawning of a lineage whose name will continue from one generation to another, the meaning of our whole life is determined by this innate desire to never truly die.

 Since it is inevitable, striving to accept death is better than ignoring it.

 Death terrifies us all as much as we are.
 Paradoxically, death is the light that highlights the darkness of life’s meaning.
 Without death, nothing would matter.

 9.3 – The sunny side of death

 When we spend our time chasing after a little more money, a little more glory and attention, a little more assurance that we are right or that we are loved, death, sweeping everything before it, confronts us with a question even more heavy: what will you leave behind?
 What mark?
 What influence will you have had?
 How will the world be different when you are gone?
 It is said that a butterfly that flutters in Africa can cause a hurricane in Florida; well, what hurricane are you going to leave in your wake?

 To conclude The Subtle Art of Not Giving a Fuck, Mark Manson recounts an experience at Cape of Good Hope: he tells us, second after second, how he felt, at the top of a steep cliff facing the ocean in a strong wind, as he got a few inches from the edge of the cliff face.